 2 hours.
-Spring and summer semesters.
+Offered spring and summer.
 Format: classroom centered.
 Thoughtful classroom practice depends on sound theory.
 This course examines some current competing theories, looks at the implications of various literacy theories as they impact classroom decision making, and, through reading and discussion, develop a personal understanding of literacy processes.
 The linguistic framework of reading and its place in the language arts will also be explored.